department-of-veterans-affairs/va.gov-cms/READMES/https.md

 1. Go to Certificates (under Category in left sidebar)
 2. Select "System" under Keychains (in sidebar)
 3. Select "Import Items..." from File menu.
 (Shift-Command-I)
-4. Select the two .cer files above.
+4. Select the .cer file above
-5. They should now appear in your list of certificates
+5. It should now appear in your list of certificates
-6. For each certificate: 1) File > Get info  2) Under Trust > When using this certificate, select "Always Trust".
+6. Lastly: 1) File > Get info  2) Under Trust > When using this certificate, select "Always Trust".
 3) Close the Get info window, which will prompt a password save.
 7. You may need to restart your browser.

 ### Linux